ConjurTech/slate/source/includes/api/_ws.html.md

-# Websocket Interface
+# Websocket API

 This section documents the Switcheo Exchange websocket interface, which is used for transfer of streaming data to clients.
+It is recommended to use [https://socket.io/](socket.io) for connecting to this interface.

 Authentication is not required for these endpoints.

-### HTTP Request

-MainNet: `wss://ws.switcheo.io`
-TestNet: `wss://test-ws.switcheo.io`

 ## Offers

 > Example response

 ```js